 Deacons have been used to combat the priest shortage for the past 15 years but more recently Bishop Davis decided to go a step further and take on two pastoral associates who had 10 years experience as chaplains in the Canadian Defence Force.

-A number of priests and deacons are in formation but many more are needed military chaplains were absolutely necessary to support those who serve.
+A number of priests and deacons are in formation but many more are needed.

 Regardless of the struggles of recruitment, Bishop Davis said